 In New Hampshire, you can be held liable for injuries sustained in a car accident caused by your child’s unsafe or improper car seat.
 This can be a costly legal issue if you haven’t made sure that your child is properly secured in the seat.
 It is important to learn about New Hampshire car seat laws before traveling with your child in a vehicle.

-New Hampshire Car Seat Law
+- New Hampshire Infant/Toddler Car Seat Law

 New Hampshire Car Seat Laws